 The College intends that every member of the campus community be afforded a work and study environment free of discrimination based on race, color, religion, national origin, sex, sexual preference, marital status, pregnancy, age, disability or veteran status.
 All persons are to be protected from abusive or harrassing behavior.

-Information regarding student rights and responsibilities and grievance procedures can be found in the "Statement of Student Rights, Responsibilities, and Student Grievance Procedures," copies of which are available in the office of the Dean of Students, located in the Administration Building on campus.
-This information is also located in the back of the College Schedule of Classes.
+Information regarding student rights and responsibilities and grievance procedures can be found in the "Statement of Student Rights, Responsibilities, and Student Grievance Procedures," copies of which are available in the office of Admissions located in the Administration Building on campus.